Lemoncode/vuejs-by-sample/03 Render/README.md

 npm install
 ```

-- In previous samples, we were working with standalone build which allow us to define HTML as string `template`.
+- In previous samples, we were working with full build which allow us to define HTML as string `template`.
 This time, we'll configure runtime-only build to work with `render` option:

 ### ./webpack.config.js
 ```diff